ProTubeVR/ForceTubeVR-Unreal-Engine-Plugin/readme.txt

 Requirements :

 First, you have to put this plugin in a "Plugins" folder inside your game directory.
-If you want to package for Android, you have to use 4.17 Unreal Engine version or higher and to set minimum SDK version to 19 in Edit->Project Settings->Platforms->Android.
+If you want to package for Android, you need to use the 4.17 plugin or higher.
+Then you have to go in Edit->Project Settings->Platforms->Android, set the minimum SDK version to 19 or higher and enable the "Enable Gradle instead of Ant" option.
 To call these functions, you need to include "ForceTubeVRFunctions.h" before.
 You don't have to instantiate UForceTubeVRFunctions, because all these functions are static.
 Don't forget to turn on your bluetooth with a paired ForceTubeVR before any test.

-Before all things :

-In the [ProjectDir]\Plugins\ForceTubeVRForUE4 directory, you have some dll.
-The dll named ForceTubeVR_API_x32.dll and ForceTubeVR_API_x64.dll are executed at launch by editor and packaged games.
-ForceTubeVR_API_x32_full.dll and ForceTubeVR_API_x64_full.dll are fully fonctionnal but will cause some difficulties in packaging (fail with an Error_UnknownCookFailure).
-For this reason, you have to replace ForceTubeVR_API_x32.dll and ForceTubeVR_API_x64.dll by ForceTubeVR_API_x32_full.dll and ForceTubeVR_API_x64_full.dll (by renaming, because you have to keep the same names) to make the plugin works in Windows (in editor and packaged games).
-But then you'll have to replace ForceTubeVR_API_x32.dll and ForceTubeVR_API_x64.dll by ForceTubeVR_API_x32_inert.dll and ForceTubeVR_API_x64_inert.dll before you launch a packaging of your project (or it will fail with an Error_UnknownCookFailure).
-In a game packaged this way, you can go to WindowsNoEditor\QuestCpp21\Plugins\ForceTubeVRForUE4 to replace the inert dll by full dll (but you still have to keep the same names).

 Fonctions:

+	FORCETUBEVR void UForceTubeVRFunctions::InitAsync(bool pistolsFirst = false);

-	FORCETUBEVR void UForceTubeVRFunctions::Kick(uint8 power);
+	FORCETUBEVR void UForceTubeVRFunctions::Kick(uint8 power, ForceTubeVRChannel target = ForceTubeVRChannel::rifle);

-	FORCETUBEVR void UForceTubeVRFunctions::Rumble(uint8 power, float timeInSeconds);
+	FORCETUBEVR void UForceTubeVRFunctions::Rumble(uint8 power, float timeInSeconds, ForceTubeVRChannel target = ForceTubeVRChannel::rifle);

-	FORCETUBEVR void UForceTubeVRFunctions::Shot(uint8 kickPower, uint8 rumblePower, float rumbleDuration);
+	FORCETUBEVR void UForceTubeVRFunctions::Shot(uint8 kickPower, uint8 rumblePower, float rumbleDuration, ForceTubeVRChannel target = ForceTubeVRChannel::rifle);

 	FORCETUBEVR void UForceTubeVRFunctions::SetActiveResearch(bool active);